About Your Visit

-Group tours: Reduced prices available for group tours (20 or more) of the house, gardens, and plantation.
+Group tours: Reduced prices available for group tours (20 or more) of the house, gardens, and enslaved community history.
 Tours can be customized for your group.
 Bus operators, please call for reservations.
 Lunches or tea service available by prior arrangement.
 Call Julie Goforth at 703.777.3174 for information.

-Closed Thanksgiving Day, December 24, and Christmas Day
+Closed Thanksgiving Day, December 24, Christmas Day, and New Year's Eve.

 January through March: Closed for public visitation.
 Selected programs and activities as scheduled.